cypress-io/cypress-documentation/content/guides/component-testing/introduction.md

 ## Project Setup

 Let's go through the setup to start testing components.
 You can set it up with an existing React or Vue project, or start a new project from scratch.
 This guide assumes your project uses a [Webpack based](https://webpack.js.org/) tool chain.
+For our experimental Vite based instructions, please see the information here.

 <alert type="info">